Remembering the men from the Kingsdown and Creekside Cluster

 Died of Wounds

-His family (recorded by his brother, Jack, when requesting the plaque ("death penny") and scroll for his mother, on 3rd October 1919.
-Witnessed by 'A. Faunce-de-Laune, J.P. of Sharsted Court') was: no wife nor children; Parents: Mr Henry Thomas Knight and Edith Emma Knight of Stuppington Farm; Jack was 20 years old, also of Stuppington Farm, Newnham; two sisters noted: Miss Ada Knight (27) of St. Martins, Guernsey; (Mrs) Amy Shrubshall (28) of 14 Richborough Road, Westgate.
-The first child born to Frank's parents was also named Frank, but he died at 2 years old.
+On 3rd October 1919, Frank Knight's immediate family is confirmed by his brother, Jack, when he submitted a requested on behalf of his mother for Frank's plaque ("death penny") and scroll.
+The application is witnessed by Alured Faunce-de-Laune, J.P. of Sharsted Court.
+Frank was single at the time of his death.
+In 1919, we learn that Frank's parents, Henry Thomas and Edith Emma Knight, of Stuppington Farm (Newnham), had one other son, Jack (20 years - also of Stuppington Farm) and two sisters (Miss Ada Knight (27) of St. Martins, Guernsey and (Mrs) Amy Shrubshall (28) of 14 Richborough Road, Westgate.
+The first child born to Frank's parents was also named Frank, but he died at 2 years old in 1884.

-In Canterbury, Frank Knight first attested (Army Form E.501) on 19th September 1914, very soon after the war began.
+Frank first attested in Canterbury, on 19th September 1914.
 On attestation with the 2/1 Royal East Kent Mounted Rifles (Reserve) he was assigned the number 1995 (later changed to G/13054).
-His address was Stuppington Farm, Newnham, Sittingbourne.
-His Medical History, written on 27th May 1915 revealed: he was aged 19 years, 126 days (giving his birthday as 22nd January 1886); he gave his occupation as a wheelwright; Physically, he stood 5 feet 6 inches tall, weighed 161 pounds, chest measurement of 36 inches (3 inches expansion) and enjoying good health with good eyesight.
-His distinguishing mark was a depressed scar left on his right knee.
+His address was that of his parents, Stuppington Farm, Newnham having previously lived in Champion Court Cottages, Newnham.
+His Medical History, written up on 27th May 1915 revealed: he was aged 19 years, 126 days (suggesting a birthday of 22nd January 1886); he gave his occupation as a wheelwright.
+He stood 5 feet 6 inches tall, weighed 161 pounds, chest measurement of 36 inches (3 inches expansion) and enjoyed good health with good eyesight.
+His distinguishing mark was a depressed scar on his right knee.

 His Statement of Services reveals a tortuous and unexplained history regarding the length of service at Home and his reversion to private.
-He was first posted and embodied as a Private until 28th June 1915.
+He was first posted and embodied as a Private until 28th June 1915 (this dated agrees with his War Gratuity, calculated at this death).
 From 29th June 1915 he was appointed unpaid corporal until 3rd February 1916.
 From 4th February 1916 he was appointed "paid" Lance Corporal but was reverted to Private on 20th September 1916.
-From 21st September 1916 until his death he remained a private.
+From 21st September 1916 until his death he remained a private - there are no indications as to why he was broken down in rank.
 He was first posted to "Base Depot France" on 21st September 1916, firstly joining the 4th Battalion, The Buffs, but then posted to the 7th Battalion, The Buffs, on 11th October 1916.
-He arrived with his Battalion on 13th October 1916.
-He was to serve a very short time in this role as he died three months later.
-His reckonable service amounted to 2 years and 82 days.
+He arrived in France with his Battalion on 13th October 1916.
+His overseas posting ended after only three months.
+His total reckonable service amounted to 2 years and 82 days.

 Frank was "wounded in action" in the field on 21st November during the relief of his battalion by 2/4th Battalion Royal Berkshire Regiment.
-The next entry on 23rd November gives us "26.
+His medical record shows that, on 23rd November, "26.
 A.T.
 Gunshot Wound, Right Buttock".
 The final entry reads - "Died of Wounds, 1.30pm, at 7 Canadian General Hospital, G.S.W.
 R. Buttock".
+This suggests infection or bloodclot?

-Etaples Military Cemetery was the burial place for those who died of wounds in one of eleven general, one stationary, or four Red Cross hospitals.
-It is the largest Commission cemetery in France, designed by Sir Edwin Lutyens (CWGC).
+His burial place, Etaples Military Cemetery, was associated with one of the eleven general, one stationary, and four Red Cross hospitals.
+It was the largest Commission cemetery in France.
 His headstone reads "Gone from our sight but to memory ever dear".

-Frank, who arrived in the afternoon on 13th October, missed a period of intense and costly fighting at THIEPVAL from the end of September until they were relieved back to HEDAUVILLE on 6th October – Casualty return up to 12 midnight 5th October: Other Ranks: 10 killed, 45 wounded, 9 missing.
+Frank, arrived in France in the afternoon on 13th October, having missed a period of intense and costly fighting at THIEPVAL from the end of September until they were relieved back to HEDAUVILLE on 6th October.
 From HEDAUVILLE the 7th Buffs marched to CANDAS.
 See below for an account of a training programme as it was conceived at this period of the war.

 11.30 a.m.: Owing to the premature explosion of a bomb, 2 men were unfortunately killed and Captain DYSON accidentally wounded.